SplitTime/OpenSplitTime/README.md

 | --- | --- | --- |
 | user | tester@example.com | password |
 | admin | user@example.com | password |

+**AWS**

+OpenSplitTime relies on Amazon Web Services for file import and storage and for SNS (email and text) communications.
+To take full advantage of these, you will need AWS credentials loaded into your `.env` file, specifically:

+AWS_ACCESS_KEY_ID=your_access_key_id
+AWS_SECRET_ACCESS_KEY=your_secret_access_key
+AWS_REGION=your_aws_region
+S3_BUCKET=your_aws_bucket

+Use your own credentials or contact us if you would like to use the dev group's credentials.

+**ChromeDriver**

+Some integration tests rely on Google ChromeDriver.
+You can install it in Mac OS X with `brew install chromedriver` or your preferred package manager for Linux or Windows.

 Support
 -------------------------